zorun/aspaths/README.md

 and when it has finished crunching data, it will spit out statistics about AS-paths found.

 Use one `-v` flag to get a few indications about what it is doing.
-When using two `-v`, the script will show every traceroute whose AS-path does not match the BGP data.
+When using two `-v`, the script will show information on every traceroute whose AS-path does not match the BGP data, on standard error.
+Lastly, you can use the `--debug-traceroute` flag to display the traceroutes themselves (only those for which there is a mismatch).
-Note that this mode is much slower, because a lot of DNS queries are made to display the reverse name of traceroute hops.
+Note that this last mode is much slower, because a lot of DNS queries are made to display the reverse name of traceroute hops.